 WP Stagecoach is yet another beginner-friendly, WordPress staging plugin.
-However, it works on a freemium model – you are offered a one-month free trial and then pay afterward.
+However, it works on a freemium model – you are offered a 5-day free trial and then pay afterward.

 Not only is it easy to use, but you can also push changes to your live website at the click of the button.
 Even more, the plugin comes with extensive security features to protect your website from the reach of a hacker.

 So, if you are working on a large project and need a lot of flexibility and security, WP Stagecoach is your best bet.

 Making changes on a live website is never a wise thing to do.
 Even the most experienced developer could make a costly mistake.
 For this reason, it’s always best to find a way of testing implemented changes without affecting the website in any way.
 That’s exactly what website staging is all about.